 In Florida, the term “decanting” is not specifically defined, but the statute allows for a trustee with absolute power to distribute trust property to distribute some or all of the property to a second trust.8 The statute has additional requirements, such as requiring the trustee to notify all qualified beneficiaries in advance of such distribution and requiring that the beneficiaries of the second trust must include only beneficiaries of the first trust.9

 Thus, decanting is not an act by the trustee to vest any benefit, nor is it a determination of an unqualified right as a distributee.
 It is merely the transfer of all or a part of a trust which continues the original intent of the original trust into one or more subsequent trusts.
-In the case of a QSF trust, a QSF trustee may decant a portion of the settlement to facilitate a more rapid administration of the QSF.
+In the case of a Qualified Settlement Fund trust, the trustee may decant a portion of the settlement to facilitate a more rapid administration of the QSF.

 Well-drafted sample language regarding decanting might read something like:

-QSF trusts may have multiple claimants and other third parties with adverse interests who assert claims against the QSF trust.
-During the administration, the trustee and/or the trust administrator (as applicable) may use notational workpapers to administer the QSF and maintain records of claims made against the QSF trust.
-These notational workpapers or other related documents do not vest any benefits nor change the ownership status of the QSF trust or its assets.
+Qualified Settlement Fund trusts may have multiple claimants and other third parties with adverse interests who assert claims against the QSF trust.
+During the administration, the trustee and/or the trust administrator (as applicable) may use notational workpapers to administer the Qualified Settlement Fund and maintain records of claims asserted against the QSF trust.
+These notational workpapers or related documents do not vest any benefits nor change the ownership status of the QSF trust or its assets.
 Many trusts include within their terms and conditions a stipulation that administrative notational utility records or worksheets do not constitute a record of a vested right.

 As noted previously, it is only when the trustee, in their sole authority and absolute discretion, (i) vests a claimant to a right in QSF trust assets; (ii) qualifies a claimant as a beneficiary-distributee; and (iii) the trustee does, in fact, disburse the funds to the vested and qualified claimant-beneficiary that a claimant becomes an owner of the funds.